DOI-USGS/linesink-maker/docs/source/installation.rst

 GFLOW 2.2 or higher required
 ------------------------------------------------
-Linesinkmaker requires GFLOW 2.2 or higher, which has the capability of importing linesink string (LSS) xml files.
+Linesink-maker requires GFLOW 2.2 or higher, which has the capability of importing linesink string (LSS) xml files.

 Installing the required Python packages